natea/collective.hostout/collective/hostout/README.txt

   from the buildout with the hostout section in.
 Defaults to buildout.cfg

 effective-user
+  This user will own the buildouts var files.
+This allows the application to write to database files in the var directory but not be allowed to write to any other part of teh buildout code.

+buildout-user
   The user which will own the buildout files.
-Defaults to #TODO
+During bootstrap this user will be created and be given a ssh key such that hostout can login and run buildout using this account.

+buildout-group
+  A group which will own the buildout files including the var files.
+This group is created if needed in the bootstrap command.

 path
   The absolute path on the remote host where the buildout will be created.